 So, here’s the problem.
 It sounds simple, but as it is NP, it’s not!
 (I got this from Making Embedded Systems: Design Patterns for Great Software)

-You have a micro controller with a timer of fixed 4MHz frequency and two 8 bit registers that (a) counts tick and (b) a match register that triggers an interrupt which the count register matches the tick count and a 16 bit prescaler (that allows the scaling of the ticks e.g. – if set to 2 then twice as many ticks are required to trigger the interrupt).
+You have a micro controller with a timer of fixed 4MHz frequency and two 8 bit registers, a and b, such that (a) counts ticks and (b) is a match register that triggers an interrupt when the count register matches the tick count stored and a 16 bit prescaler (that allows the scaling of the ticks e.g. – if set to 2 then twice as many ticks are required to trigger the interrupt).

 So how can you set the match and prescaler to work for an arbitrary frequency?
 Sounds like it should be easily algorithmically managed, but it’s not.